garrettmorse/BHH2020/README.md

 # Additional Suffering

 ## Setup
-If you wish to suffer, then you need Expo, Node.js, npm, etc. Clone this bad boi and rip expo start.
+If you wish to suffer, then you need Expo, Node.js, npm, etc. Clone this bad boi and rip npm ci and expo start.

 ## Required Suffering